intjelic/python-sfml/doc/sphinx/source/introduction.rst

 * It doesn't follow Python's naming conventions.
-* It lacks some fancy features such as properties, exceptions and iterators.
-(For example, my binding allows you to iterate on events with a simple ``for`` loop.)
+* It lacks some fancy features such as properties, exceptions and iterators (for example, my binding allows you to iterate on events with a simple ``for`` loop).

 You should also note that the current PySFML release on SFML's website is buggy (for example, ``Image.SetSmooth()`` doesn't work).
-You'd need to compile the latest yourself to avoid these bugs.
+You'd need to compile the latest version yourself to avoid these bugs.

 Why SFML 2?